Advisors

 Annette Shun Wah

-Annette is an author, producer and actor, best known as presenter of TV programs such as The Noise, Studio 22 and Media Dimensions.
-Recently, she devised, wrote, and directed the mobile phone app ‘China Heart‘, which uses dramatised video, oral history and gaming to explore family and community in Sydney’s Chinatown.
-With Performance 4a, she produced a season of Asian Australian performance – including Stories East & West - a theatrical storytelling show co-directed with William Yang.
+Annette is an author, producer and actor, and veteran presenter of TV programs such as The Noise, Studio 22 and Media Dimensions.
+She also devised, wrote, and directed the mobile phone app ‘China Heart‘, which uses dramatised video, oral history and gaming to explore family and community in Sydney’s Chinatown.
+With CAAPA and Performance 4a, she has advanced various Asian Australian creatives and projects.
+This includes a produced a season of Asian Australian performance – including Stories East & West – a theatrical storytelling show co-directed with William Yang.
 Nominated for an AFI Award for her performance in the feature film, Floating Life, she has appeared in guest roles on Packed to the Rafters, Crownies, Always Greener andYoung Lions.

 Juanita Kwok